DavesCodeMusings/CloudPi/README.md

 ___

 If you don't have the latest and greatest OS, [the wiki](https://github.com/DavesCodeMusings/CloudPi/wiki) still has the previous version using Pi OS 10 (Buster).
-This is no longer maintained nor does it have all the features of the latest version.
+This older version of the CloudPi project is no longer maintained nor does it have all the features of the latest version.